nhanb/old.hi.imnhan.com/content/fix-rmit-wifi-issue-with-ubuntu-13-04.md

 Category: tutorials
 Tags: ubuntu, linux
 Slug: fix-rmit-wifi-issue-in-ubuntu-13-04-and-variants
-Summary: The problem is NetworkManager, there's a workaround but nobody has been assigned to formally fix it.
+Summary: The problem is NetworkManager - there's a workaround but nobody has been formally assigned to fix it.

 ## The issue